carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/01_Get_Started.md

 1. Open the browser and navigate to the [GitHub repo](https://github.com/carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit) hosting the lab assets.

+!!! tip
+    Click the Star button in the top right corner, this will help you easily find it later.

 2. To launch a codespace, you need a **GitHub account**.

     !!! note